yoniem/Birthday-Celebration-Card/README.md

 ## Contact

-if you have any questions or suggestionsregarding this project, feel free to contact me:
+if you have any questions or suggestions regarding this project, feel free to contact me:
 - email: [yonimphini@gmail.com](https://github.com/yoniem)

 ## Acknowledgements